Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Cindy smiled at him.
 "We'll call him 'Harry Mark McGonagall.'"

-They went back to find Minerva immersed deeply in a program on the tele.
+They went back to find Minerva immersed deeply in a program on the telly.
 When they walked in the room, Mark said, "Aunt Minnie," and she about jumped from being startled.
 "We've decided to adopt him.
 We're going to name him Harry Mark McGonagall."

 The professor smiled the biggest smile of her life.
 "That's wonderful!
 Thank you!"

-After McGonagall had transfigured Harry's fingerprints, toe prints (just to be sure), and hair (to blonde), and was able to temporarily hide the scar with a glamour charm (for a few days with a promise to redo the charm whenever they needed her to until they adopted him) she accompanied them to the child welfare department, but didn't go into the office with them.
+After McGonagall had transfigured Harry's fingerprints, toe prints (just to be sure), and hair (to dirty blonde), and was able to temporarily hide the scar with a glamour charm (for a few days with a promise to redo the charm whenever they needed her to until they adopted him) she accompanied them to the child welfare department, but didn't go into the office with them.
 She waited impatiently for over an hour until they finally walked back with Harry in Cindy's arms.

 Without waiting for his aunt to speak, Mark announced, "They were happy to let us keep the child while they run the fingerprints, and told us that if they couldn't locate a relative…"